 Hawaii is well known for surfing, rugged and Jurassic-like mountains, sprawling tropical resorts, and for being the birthplace of Barack Obama (actually, maybe that’s not so well known).
-But Aussie travellers in the know – numbering in the hundreds of thousands annually – also head to the “Land of Aloha” for shopping.
+But Aussie travelers in the know – numbering in the hundreds of thousands annually – also head to the “Land of Aloha” for shopping.

-Despite all the things Australians love about Hawaii – mai tais, sunsets, volcanos and beautiful beaches to name but a few – shopping is our number one favourite pastime, says Hawaii Tourism Oceania.
+Despite all the things Australians love about Hawaii – mai tais, sunsets, volcanoes and beautiful beaches to name a few – shopping is our number one favourite pastime, says Hawaii Tourism Oceania.
 Some (albeit highly organised) Australian travellers reportedly do their annual shop here – snapping up bargains on clothing, shoes, cosmetics and Christmas gifts.

 Hawaii’s busiest and most populated island, Oahu, in particular, is a shopper’s paradise with its mix of outlet stores, cool local boutiques, discount shopping, US chain and department stores.
-Maui also boasts outlet shopping, local boutiques and designer wear, but on a smaller scale.
+Maui also boasts outlet shopping, local boutiques and designer wear, however on a smaller scale.

-For savvy shoppers, the best time to coincide your visit is peak sale periods – Thanksgiving (Black Friday in particular) and Memorial Day – when bargains of up to 50 per cent can be found across Hawaii, giving you even more bang for your Aussie dollar.
+For savvy shoppers, the best time to coincide your visit is peak sale periods – Thanksgiving (Black Friday in particular) and Memorial Day – when bargains of up to 50 per cent can be found right across Hawaii, giving you even more bang for your Aussie dollar.

 OUTLET AND DISCOUNT STORES